- Home

 Once the letters are written it’s time to visit the big man in person – if only to make sure he knows exactly what you want from him on Christmas Day.
 Luckily, Santa makes his presence felt throughout Dublin right up to Christmas.

 There's a similar level of Christmas extravagance in Malahide, where little ones can take in the Christmas Experience at Malahide Castle and get a gift from the big man himself.
 The castle is always decked out in beautifully festive decorations, making for the perfect photo op with the family.
-Or say hello to Mrs Claus at the Casino Model Railway Museum, where she'll read from her favourite story book and treat kids to hot chocolate.
+Or say hello to Mrs Claus and Friends at the Casino Model Railway Museum, where she'll read from her favourite story book and treat kids to hot chocolate.

 It’s no ordinary panto